 Note that panna (cream) in coffee, or artificial creamers are not common in Italy.
 However it is increasingly common to find soy milk available in bars in Rome.

 Very important: prices for coffee are regulated by the local government and kept low for the working people of Rome, but only provided you order and drink your coffee standing up at the bar.
 If there’s table service, or if you take your drink from the bar to a table, you’ll often be charged extra.
 This extra charge is to pay the salary of the waiter/waitress as tipping is not normal here.
-In really touristy areas such as Piazza Navona this can be very problematic, and sting you to absurd levels (I got charged €4.50 for a €1.20 cappuccino the other day near Termini because I sat down), so always check beforehand how much they charge if you want to take your coffee to a table.
+In really touristy areas such as Piazza Navona this can be very problematic, and such bars can sting you to absurd levels when seated (I got charged €4.50 for a €1.20 cappuccino the other day near Termini because I sat down), so always check beforehand how much they charge if you want to take your coffee to a table.